Canada Rallies Against Russian aggression As New US Tone Splits G7 - UrduPoint

 Canada Rallies Against Russian 'aggression' As New US Tone Splits G7

-Charlevoix, (APP - UrduPoint / Pakistan Point News - 14th Mar, 2025) Host Canada called Thursday on the Group of Seven powers to back Ukraine against Russia's "aggression" as a more conciliatory approach toward Moscow by Donald Trump's United States split the club of wealthy democracies.
+Charlevoix, (APP - UrduPoint / Pakistan Point News - 14th Mar, 2025) Canada called Thursday on the Group of Seven powers to back Ukraine against Russia's "aggression" as US President Donald Trump's more conciliatory approach toward Moscow split the club of wealthy democracies.

 Canada, the current G7 president, is gathering foreign ministers for three days of talks inside a rustic hotel in snow-dusted Charlevoix, on the banks of the St. Lawrence River in Quebec.